 - Do you tell people how much you hate drama but seem to always be stuck in the middle of it?

-- Do spend a lot of time defending yourself for things you believe aren’t your fault?
+- Do you spend a lot of time defending yourself for things you believe aren’t your fault?

-If you answered, “yes” to even a few of the above, then you probably set and maintain poor boundaries in your relationships.
-If you answered a resounding “yes” to most or all of the items above, you not only have really shitty boundaries, but you are probably extremely needy and/or an emotional vampire (it’s OK, we still love you).
+If you answered “yes” to even a few of the above, then you probably set and maintain poor boundaries in your relationships.
+If you answered a resounding “yes” to most or all of the items above, you not only have a major boundary problem in your relationships but you also probably have some other personal problems going on in your life.

 Interestingly, these two types of people often end up in relationships together.